CS321Bioinformatics/p4/README.md

 Known Issues:
-Our GeneBankCreateBTree driver does compile and will produce a btree binary file, as well as a dump of the TreeObjects in the BTree and their frequencies.
-Our GeneBankBTreeSearch driver will compile and
+Our GeneBankCreateBTree driver does compile (with cache option) and will produce a btree binary file, as well as a dump of the TreeObjects in the BTree and their frequencies.
+Our GeneBankBTreeSearch driver will compile (with cache option) as well.
+We are aware that our GeneBankBTreeSearch output is incorrect.
+We have not been able to locate the source of the issue.